cybardev/resume/src/devops.typ

   points: (
-    "Developed Python module to annotate videos with metadata consumed from Kafka topics using GStreamer.", "Worked to port x86 Docker container to Nvidia Jetson to run video stream processor locally as edge application.", "Standardized environment variable names during stream processor development, avoiding naming conflicts", "Implemented features using test-driven development by creating unit and integration tests to be run in the CI/CD pipeline, validating expected processor workflow", ),
+    "Developed Python module to annotate videos with metadata consumed from Kafka topics using GStreamer.", "Worked to port x86 Docker container to Nvidia Jetson to run video stream processor locally as edge application.", "Standardized environment variable names during stream processor development, avoiding naming conflicts.", "Implemented features using test-driven development by creating unit and integration tests to be run in the CI/CD pipeline, validating expected processor workflow.", ),
 )